LinArcX/telescope-command-palette.nvim/README.md

 # Usage
 `:Telescope command_palette`.

 # Contribution
 If you have any idea to improve this project, please create a pull-request for it.
 To make changes consistent, i have some rules:
 1. Before submit your work, please format it with [StyLua](https://github.com/JohnnyMorganz/StyLua).
-    1.1.
-Just go to root of the project and call: `stylua .`
+    1. Just go to root of the project and call: `stylua .`

 2. There should be a one-to-one relation between features and pull requests.
 Please create separate pull-requests for each feature.
 3. Please use [snake_case](https://en.wikipedia.org/wiki/Snake_case) for function names ans local variables
+4. If your PR have more than one commit, please squash them into one.
+5. Use meaningful name for variables and functions.
+Don't use abbreviations as far as you can.

 # Roadmap :blue_car:
 - :heavy_check_mark: use __modules__ and __setup__ function.
 (Thanks to: [mrjones2014](https://github.com/mrjones2014))